 “But January made me shiver, with every paper I’d deliver, bad news on the doorstep; I couldn’t take one more step…”

 Pseudoscience suggests the Monday of the last full week of January is “Blue Monday,” the most depressing day of the year.
-My brother wrote a blog post about it last year.
 I’ll spare the Wikipedia page link because it’s an insult to mathematicians and scientists who labor with facts and data.

 Yesterday was Tuesday; could Jaxon really be suffering from Blue Monday?

 Considering all these things, I tap, tap, tapped an answer back to him: